Safeguarding training is important

 It includes more information about spiritual abuse and provides further advice with what to do if a disclosure is made, or if you discover that abuse of any kind has or is taking place.
 Level 3 follows on from level 2 and it is strongly advised that you attend level 2 before attending level 3.

-Please book places using this little form as helps enormously with the administration.
+Please book places using this booking form as it helps enormously with the administration.

-We are now asking that payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
-Payment can be made by BACS or by cheque (made payable to HEBA); please contact email@example.com for details.
+We need payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
+See the form for more information.

 Ministers and Accredited workers – no charge (HEBA will cover their training cost).